Shawn Mauldin, Ph.D., CPA, CMA, CFP

-The College of Business Administration prepares students to contribute to a dynamic global economy and diverse workforce as well-educated, responsible business professionals by continuously improving its teaching, research and service.
+The College of Business Administration prepares students from the Bayou Region of South Louisiana and beyond to contribute to a dynamic regional and global economy as well-educated, responsible, and engaged accounting professionals through quality teaching, applied and pedagogical research, and service.

 The College of Business Administration supports the Nicholls creed, affirming “values that promote citizenship, concern for self and others, and the desire for a better world, and embraces as its core values:

 - DIVERSITY: We respect differences among members of society by providing a nurturing and tolerant environment.

 - EXCELLENCE: We strive to achieve the highest quality in all endeavors.
 We strive for excellence in teaching, research, and service, and empowerment through learning.

 - INTEGRITY: We strive to be fair and truthful in all instances.